How to make a mini DIY herb garden: give this simple weekend project a go

 Want more inspiration?
 Check out the best herbs to grow in your garden for more brilliant ideas.

+Teresa has worked as an Editor on a number of gardening magazines for three years now.
+So she is lucky enough to see and write about gardening across all sizes, budgets and abilities.
 She recently moved into her first home and the garden is a real project!
 Currently she is relishing planning her own design and planting schemes.
-What she is most passionate about when it comes to gardening are the positive effects it has on our mental health to grow and care for plants.
-Keeping our patches alive with greenery is great for the environment too and help provide food and shelter for wildlife.
+What she is most passionate about when it comes to gardening are the positive effects it has on our mental health to grow and care for plants, as well as being great for the environment too and help provide food and shelter for wildlife.

 -